FD(REGULATION) - ADMISSIONS

 Verification of Age

-District staff in charge of enrollment must verify the age of each student enrolling in the District for the first time.
-If a birth certificate is not available, the staff member may accept other documents as proof of a student's age.
-[See FD(EXHIBIT–A)] When the birth certificate is not available, the parent or guardian will complete an affidavit to provide the birth certificate within 30 days.
-[See FD (EXHIBIT–C)]
+The principal must verify the age of each student enrolling in the District for the first time.
+If a birth certificate is not available, the principal may accept other documents as proof of a student's age.

 Proof of Residence

-All students must present proof of residency within the District to enroll.
-At the time of registration, the parent, guardian, or other person having lawful control of the student under order of a court must present proof of residence in the District.
-[See FD(EXHIBIT–B) for acceptable documents.]
+At the time of registration, the parent, guardian, or other person having lawful control of the student under order of a court must present proof of residence in the District in the form of one or more of the following:

 Verification of Residence Information